Explore general as well as scientific information about the movement, chemistry and biology of area surface water environments.

 Average water levels are higher than they have been historically.

-Source(s): Orange County, Orange County, Orange County, City of Orlando, Seminole County Government, South Florida Water Management District, St. Johns River Water Management District, St Johns River Water Mgmt.
-District, USGS National Water Information System, City of Winter ParkSource(s): Not Available
+Source(s): Lake County, Orange County, Orange County, Orange County, City of Orlando, Seminole County Government, South Florida Water Management District, St. Johns River Water Management District, St Johns River Water Management District, USGS National Water Information System, City of Winter ParkSource(s): Not Available